anna-teague/annapinneo.github.io/case-study-timekeeping.md

 - The platform experience became fragmented and inconsistent
 - Engineering was frequently pulled into ad-hoc work
 - Clients learned to expect custom features as a default
 - Internal teams lacked visibility into what was being built — or why

+---

 ## Approach

 ### System Mapping & Process Design

-I led a full analysis of how work was sourced, requested, and delivered.
-Through collaboration with support, sales, and engineering, I mapped current-state request flows and identified breakdowns across intake, evaluation, and prioritization.
+I led a comprehensive review of how development work was sourced, requested, and delivered.
+Through cross-functional interviews and analysis, I mapped existing workflows and identified friction points across intake, evaluation, and prioritization.

-I then designed and implemented:
+I then designed and introduced:

 - A centralized intake model for client requests
 - A collaborative scoring system to assess value and feasibility
-- A biannual prioritization framework aligned with company and product strategy
+- A biannual prioritization process aligned to company goals and product strategy

 ### Cross-Functional Implementation

-To ensure consistency and adoption:
+To ensure successful adoption:

-- I developed clear documentation, visual scoring tools, and request flow diagrams
+- I developed documentation, visual scoring tools, and request flow diagrams
-- Facilitated collaborative evaluation sessions across departments
+- Facilitated working sessions across teams to evaluate requests collaboratively
-- Worked with engineering leadership to integrate effort estimates into prioritization
+- Partnered with engineering leadership to integrate effort estimates into scoring

 ### Change Management & Stakeholder Alignment

-Shifting from a reactive model required both structural and cultural change.
-I partnered with account teams to communicate the shift to clients and set new expectations around feature evaluation.
-Internally, I facilitated alignment sessions to help teams understand how and why the new process worked — and how it would benefit them long-term.
+Shifting away from a reactive model required structural and cultural change.
+I worked closely with client-facing teams to communicate the new model, retrain expectations, and position the shift as a strategic improvement.

+Internally, I led sessions to build alignment around how the process worked — and why it mattered — so teams could participate consistently and with clarity.

+---

 ## Outcomes

 Within the first two prioritization cycles:

-- Ad-hoc development requests decreased by more than 80%
+- Ad-hoc development requests decreased by over 80%
-- Engineering gained sustained time for roadmap features and technical investment
+- Engineering gained sustained focus on roadmap and technical priorities
-- Internal teams aligned around a shared language for product value
+- Internal teams shared a common language for product value and feasibility
-- Clients began offering clearer, more strategic feedback
+- Clients began offering more thoughtful and actionable feedback

+---

 ## Reflection

-This initiative redefined how product decisions were made across the company.
-It wasn’t just about saying “no” more effectively — it was about introducing a structured way to say “yes” to the right work, with clarity and alignment.
+This initiative reshaped how product decisions were made across the company.
+It wasn’t about saying “no” more often — it was about building a clear, scalable way to say “yes” to the right work.

-It also reinforced the value of durable systems: ones that create visibility, build trust, and scale decision-making beyond a single person or conversation.
+It also reinforced the value of durable systems — ones that support alignment, reduce chaos, and build trust over time.